Specmatic Insights

 3. You should see a visualization of your services and their dependencies.

-For example, if you’ve been following the Petstore example from Getting Started, your service mesh might look like this:
+For example, if you’ve been following the Order example, your service mesh might look like this:

 Petstore Service Mesh